-Check consistency: Finally, we recommend doing a full consistency check both in Vector's DBC editor, CANDB++, and Kvaser's DBC editor.
+Check consistency: Finally, you can optionally do a full 'consistency check' via Vector's CANDB++ tool.
 In CANDB++ select 'File/Consistency Check' and keep an eye out for critical errors (though note that your DBC may be sufficiently valid for most tools, even if some issues are reported).
-In the Kvaser database editor, you can select each message to quickly spot signals with invalid fields (they'll be highlighted in yellow).
 Once you are done, we always recommend doing a visual analysis of your scaled CAN data to ensure that you do not have e.g. endianness, scale factor or offset errors.

 Public DBC files for your car

 How do you decode CAN data from your car if you're not the manufacturer?

 Below are the main options:

 The simplest option is normally to log OBD2 data, which is supported in most cars after 2008.
 If your car does not support OBD2 (or you need non-OBD2 signals), you can check if open source DBC files exist for your specific car.

 In some cars, you can neither record OBD2 or raw CAN data via the OBD2 connector (due to gateways).
 If you believe you have found online CAN DBC files for your car, but you are not getting any CAN data via the OBD2 connector due to a gateway, you can try using a CANCrocodile adapter to log CAN data directly from the CAN wiring harness.

 An alternative may be proprietary UDS requests via the OBD2 connector, assuming you can find details on these for your car online (e.g. via our list below).